ayushojha0405/NeoYatra/README.md

 ## 📜 License

-This project is licensed for educational and portfolio purposes.
+This project is intended for educational, learning, and portfolio purposes.